 What to expect

-This weekend will center around the sport of rowing and learning to row or learning how to row better, but it will also be about coming together as a community of women who have a shared negative experience to have a shared POSITIVE experience.
+The weekend spent at Power10 Camp will center around the sport of rowing and learning to row or learning how to row better, but it will also be about coming together as a community of women who have a shared negative experience to have a shared POSITIVE experience.
 Rowing is the vehicle for getting fit, fighting back, and taking control of your body once again.

 With that in mind, we want you to know what to expect when it comes to the rowing so that you can indeed have a positive experience.